 In 2013, Apple announced that former Burberry CEO Angela Ahrendts would be leading the company’s retail efforts.
 Apple stores were previously under the leadership of former Target merchandiser Ron Johnson, and shortly by John Browett, a tumultuous time marked by internal controversy.

-Under the leadership of Angela Ahrendts and increased design direction from Jony Ive, Apple has been rolling out a new retail design since 2015.
-As part of the new direction, the company refers to modern flagship locations as community gathering places.
+Under the leadership of Angela Ahrendts and increased design direction from Jony Ive, Apple began rolling out a new retail design experience in 2015.
+As part of the new direction, the company refers to modern stores as community gathering places.
 Much of the next-generation Apple retail experience is structured around Today At Apple, a program of creative community events designed to help Apple customers learn about and get the most out of their devices.